proach123/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+SQL is a language and relational databases is just a model for setting up databases so that they have one primary key etc.

 - [ ] Why do tables need a `primary key`?

+To link them to other table's foriegn keys.

 - [ ] What is the name given to a table column that references the primary key on another table.

+A foriegn key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+Multiple records in a table are associated with multiple records in another table.
+The records are joined with eachother's primary key.

 ## Minimum Viable Product